UoMResearchIT/matlab-novice/episodes/01-intro.md

 ### Logical operations

-In programming, there is another type of opperation that becomes very important: comparison.
+In programming, there is another type of operation that becomes very important: comparison.
 We can compare two numbers (or variables) to see which one is smaller, for example
 ```matlab
 >> mass = 20